ipluser/angularjs-requirejs-boilerplate/README.md

 Test using karma and jasmine, run the test with `npm test` or `karma start`.
 Unit and coverage test report are stored in report directory.

 ## Changelog
+### 1.1.1
+- fix mobile can not redirect
+- fix can not define custom router<br>
+18.11.2015

 ### 1.1.0
 - add gulp task named build-views that registers AngularJS templates in the $templateCache
 - add karma and size into gulpfile